GayaneYemishyan/Face-Recognition-Attendance-System-/README.md

 - 👥 Simultaneous multiple face recognition
 - 🚨 Unknown face detection and warning
 - 🗂️ Attendance saved in CSV file format
-- ✅ Lightweight and efficient UI with live updates

 ## Technologies Used
 - Python 3